 Top benefits of the online coaching model:

 It can save you time and money… if you do it right.
-Remember, online training doesn’t have to be a big business; it can be a great adjunct to an existing in-person training business.
+Remember, online coaching doesn’t have to be a big business; it can be a great adjunct to an existing in-person business.
 For example, if you are training at a gym and want to try combining nutrition coaching with fitness, this can be a good way to do that on the side.

 Just remember, in order to save you time, you must work efficiently and systematically.
 If you’re redesigning your programs for each and every person, and answering email all day long, you’re probably not going to get the results or profit you hoped for.